gradle/native-samples/README.md

 The sum of 40 and 2 is 42!
 ```

-## Binary dependencies (binary-dependencies)
+## Application with prebuilt library dependencies in a Maven repository (binary-dependencies)

 This build shows how to publish C++ libraries to a Maven repository and use them from another build.
 This is currently only supported for C++.

 To use the sample, first publish a library to the repository using the `simple-library` build:

 ```
-> cd simple-library
+> cd binary-dependencies
-> ./gradlew publish
+> ./gradlew -p ../simple-library publish

 BUILD SUCCESSFUL in 0s
 ```

 You can find the repository in the `cpp/repo` directory.

-Next, run the sample that uses the library from this repository.
+Next, build the application that uses the library from this repository.

 ```
-> cd ../binary-dependencies
 > ./gradlew assemble

 BUILD SUCCESSFUL in 0s